 - A 4G connection will typically peak at around 20Mbps, although more consistently hits 10Mbps

 - On a 5G Minus/4G LTE Advanced network, speeds average around 60Mbps

-- 5G Plus pushes this further, with real-world tests revealing average speeds between 300Mbps up to 1Gbps and some even hitting twice this maximum
+- 5G Plus (mmWave) pushes this further, with real-world tests revealing average speeds between 300Mbps up to 1Gbps and some even hitting twice this maximum

-To put this into perspective, here’s how long it would take to download a 5GB movie via the various networks at the top end of their average speeds.
+To put this into perspective, here’s how long it would take to download a 5GB movie via the various types of networks at the top end of their average speeds.
 (It’s also worth pointing out that the 5G speeds may feel faster due to the improved latency seen on 5G networks.

 The 5G standards require a minimum latency of 4 ms in ideal conditions, down from LTE’s average of 20 ms.)

 A 4G connection will typically peak at around 20Mbps, although more consistently hits 10Mbps.

 5G Minus/4G LTE Advanced connection